Metrosideros

 metrosideros Species and Varietals

+The genus Metrosideros includes 60 species and is a member of the plant family Myrtaceae.
 The best growing zones for Metrosideros vary depending on the species.
+The genus name is derived from the Ancient Greek words for heartwood (metra) and iron (sideron).
 For more information, see the following descriptions.
 To find your zone, click here: Zone Map.

 Metrosideros collina This species grows well in zones 16, 17, 23, and 24 and is native to Hawai'i.
 It has a somewhat shrubby, upright growth and produces powder-puff shaped red blooms in spring and early summertime.
 It is useful as a flowering hedge.
 Varieties include 'Springfire' (8-12 feet tall and 4-6 feet wide, with orange-red blooms and gray-green leaves), and 'Fiji' (to 2 feet tall and wide, with red flowers and copper new leaves). |